fray-d/OSSM-Lite/README.md

 Roadmap:
 - Add a tool for sharing advanced mode presets manually.
-- Add a web player for funscripts.
 - Continue removing dead code from the source.

+Feature suggestions:
-- Add an issue to suggest a feature or if you find a bug.
+- Add an issue or ping me on discord to suggest a feature or if you find a bug.
     - Please be as detailed as you can so I can reproduce the issue.
     - Double check you're on the latest version, please.
 I may have already addressed it.